A-725-K/AdventOfCode/2024/lesson_learned.md

 time I will face a similar problem.
 As well as some noticeable facts that happened during the AoC.

+# Day 13
+It is always fun to deal with math problems.
+It has also been fun to solve it together with a loved one.
+The first part has been really straightforward, and it took me really short time to get the star.
+When I started the second half, I spent too much time trying to find a Rust library to solve linear algebra systems without any luck.
+Turned out it was not really needed, just a piece of paper and some scribbling was the perfect recipe to find the solution.
+I spent too much time debugging some stupid errors due to operand orders, missing factors, and variable poorly named but eventually I was able to reach also the second star.
+Careful!

 # Day 12
 The game starts to become complicated as expected.
 I was surprised to figure out at least the first part in a very short time.
 I also had a hunch about the